 7.4.
-Where a donation is provided through a business, reasonable steps will be undertaken to verify whether any recent changes in ownership stakes have occurred.
+Where a donation is provided through a business, the party will verify whether any recent changes in ownership stakes have occurred.
 Where individuals with a recent ownership interest in the company are identified, these individuals will be manually screened against the OFSI list and lists maintained by the US, Australia, Canada, New Zealand, Japan or the EU.